 - Heat a splash of olive oil in a cooking pot over high heat.

-- Pat dry the meat with paper towels and then season with salt and pepper.
+- Pat-dry the meat with paper towels and then season with salt and pepper.

-- Once the meat is nicely browned all over, remove it from the pot with a slotted spoon.
+- Remove from the pot.
+Once the meat is nicely browned all over, remove it from the pot with a slotted spoon.
+Drop the heat to low.

-- Drop the heat to low and add the onion and garlic.
-If needed add a little bit more olive oil to the pot.
-Saute until completely soft.
+- Saute the onion and garlic.
+If needed, add a little bit more olive oil.

-- Then add the tomatoes, bay leaves, thyme, and paprika.
-Add 3 cups of hot water (750 ml) and simmer covered over medium heat for about an hour.
-Or until the sauce thickens a bit and reduces down by half.
+- Add 3 cups of hot water (750 ml) and simmer covered over medium heat for about an hour.
+Or until the sauce thickens a bit and reduces by half.
+Taste the sauce for any additional seasoning.

-- Taste the sauce for any additional seasoning.
-Then add the parsley and the green beans to the pot.
+- Add the parsley and the green beans.
 Put the lid back on the pot and cook for 30-40 minutes more.
-Meanwhile, keep an eye on it in case the sauce thickens too much and you may need to add a splash of water to it.
+Meanwhile, keep an eye on it in case the sauce thickens too much, and you may need to add a splash of water to it.

 The Pork stew with fresh green bean is Fantastic.
 I stopped eating pork and beef 15 years ago, but I had to make this.